Multivariate Kawtchouk polynomials as Birth and Death polynomials: Birth and Death processes

 with the boundary condition(s)

 The $(N+1)\times(N+1)$ matrix $L_{BD}$ is tri-diagonal,

 representing the nearest neighbour interactions.

-There are many exactly solvable cases with the complete sets of eigenvalues and eigenfunctions of $L_{BD}$ are known.
+There are many exactly solvable cases with the explicit forms of the complete sets of eigenvalues and eigenfunctions of $L_{BD}$.
 Among them, those related with the hypergeometric orthogonal polynomials of Askey scheme \cite{askey, ismail, koeswart, gasper} are pertinent for the present purpose.
 All the discrete orthogonal polynomials of Askey scheme $\{\check{P}_n(x)\}$ with the normalised orthogonality measure function $W(x)>0$,

 satisfy a difference equation

 with positive coefficient functions $B(x)$ and $D(x)$ satisfying the boundary conditions \eqref{bdcond1}.
 The orthogonality measure function $W(x)$ is determined by $B(x)$ and $D(x)$,